 Master of Education in Instructional Leadership

-This degree plan is designed specifically for the candidate who wishes to work in a leadership position in an instructional setting that does not require principal certification.
-These leadership positions are typically in educational organizations.
+This degree plan is designed specifically for the candidate who wishes to work in a teacher leadership position in an instructional setting that does not require principal certification.
+These teacher leadership positions are typically in educational organizations.
 This degree requires completion of thirty-six hours of graduate credit.
 A comprehensive examination is required during the final semester of coursework.
 The degree plan originates in the Department of Educational Leadership.

 Candidates seeking admission to a graduate program in the Department of Educational Leadership must meet the basic requirements of Graduate Admissions specified in the Admission section of this catalog.
 Please, contact the Department of Educational Leadership for additional requirements: phone (936) 294-1147